cmu-phil/tetrad/README.md

 Please submit issue requests for Tetrad using our [Issue Tracker](https://github.com/cmu-phil/tetrad/issues).

 Here is our [GitHub URL](https://github.com/cmu-phil/tetrad).
-Actually you're already here.
+Actually you're already here, so don't worry about it.

 Here is the web page for the [Center for Causal Discovery](https://www.ccd.pitt.edu/), which also supports the latest version of Tetrad and Causal Command.